Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Introduction

+The multifractal theoretical framework has long been studied by theoretical physicists and mathematicians.
+The multifractal spectrum, $f(\alpha$), also known as \textit{H$\ddot{o}$lder spectrum}, associates with each positive $\alpha$ the Hausdorff dimension of the set \cite{rand1989singularity}.
+For instance, in the case of fully developed turbulence, the H$\ddot{o}$lder spectrum is determined for the velocity of the fluid \cite{olsen1995multifractal}.
+The formalism of fractal or multifractal analysis \cite{salat2017multifractal} runs parallel to mathematical frameworks, such as multifractal decomposition of Moran fractals \cite{cawley1992multifractal}, and digraph recursive fractals \cite{edgar1992multifractal}, maximal measure \cite{lopes1989dimension}, discrete measures \cite{aversa1990multifractal}, the theory of large deviations \cite{harte2001multifractals}, Minkowski measurability \cite{carfi2013fractal}, self-similar functions \cite{jaffard1997multifractal1,jaffard1997multifractal2}, etc. The present paper aims to introduce and explore a fractal theory and a multifractal analysis in the context of a complex astrophysical system, namely, the Crab Nebula.
 Astrophysics provides a multitude of examples of complex systems owing to the different physical interactions and evolution time scales involved.
+Examples of complex astrophysical systems include turbulent plasma, such as stellar flares and accretion discs, supernova remnants, spatial structures in the interstellar medium, galaxies, and the large-scale structure of the Universe \cite{shore2003galaxies,regev2006chaos,aschwanden2011self}.
+To measure the complexity of their dynamics or morphological structures from observational data is an intriguing and active research topic.
 Supernova remnants are particularly interesting for questions related to complexity because of their complicated morphological patterns that evolve with time.
-In this paper, we focus our attention on the Crab nebula which is a well-known remnant of a supernova that was recorded in 1054 AD~\cite{Duyvendak:1942}.
+In this paper, we focus our attention on the Crab Nebula, a well-known remnant of a supernova recorded in 1054 AD~\cite{Duyvendak:1942}.
 It is located about 6500 light-years from the earth~\cite{Trimble:1973} and has been well-studied using multi-wavelength observations from radio frequencies to gamma rays (see reviews \cite{Hester:2008,Buehler:2014}).
-We choose to study the Crab nebula from the viewpoint of complex systems because of its historical importance and availability of imaging data with good spatial resolution in several frequency bands.
-Several studies have been carried out to investigate the morphological variation of the Crab nebula across different frequencies (see e.g.~\cite{Dubner:2017, Yeung_2019,Fang_2019}).
-However, a quantitative analysis of the morphological complexity of the Crab nebula is lacking in literature.
+We choose to study the Crab Nebula from the viewpoint of complex systems because of its historical importance and availability of imaging data with good spatial resolution in several frequency bands.
+Several studies have been carried out to investigate the morphological variation of the Crab Nebula across different frequencies (see e.g.~\cite{Dubner:2017, Yeung_2019,Fang_2019}).
+However, a quantitative analysis of the morphological complexity of the Crab Nebula is lacking in the literature.